cncf/cnf-testbed/README.md

 # CNFs - Cloud-native Network Functions

-The CNCF CNF Lab provides reference code and test comparisons of Cloud-native Network Functions.
+The CNCF CNF Testbed provides reference code and test comparisons of Cloud-native Network Functions.

-## What is the CNCF CNF Lab?
+## What is the CNCF CNF Testbed?

-The CNF Lab will help facilitate the transition in the NFV world from virtualized hardware running network functions to lightweight, network functions following cloud-native methodologies running on Kubernetes in public, private, or hybrid clouds.
+The CNF Testbed will help facilitate the transition in the NFV world from virtualized hardware running network functions to lightweight, network functions following cloud-native methodologies running on Kubernetes in public, private, or hybrid clouds.

-The reference code and comparisons from the CNF Lab support the claim that CNFs orchestrated by Kubernetes will provide 3 major benefits to service providers:
+The reference code and comparisons from the CNF Testbed support the claim that CNFs orchestrated by Kubernetes will provide 3 major benefits to service providers:

 1. Cost savings (capex/opex)
 1. Improved resiliency
 1. Higher development velocity

-Note that the CNF Lab is still in the prototype stage.
+Note that the CNF Testbed is still in the prototype stage.
 Additional reference code and benchmarking tests will be added incrementally.

-The ideal outcome of the CNF Lab is that a third party developer can run the provided CNF reference code/benchmarking tests with an API key and a couple of CLI commands.
+The ideal outcome of the CNF Testbed is that a third party developer can run the provided CNF reference code/benchmarking tests with an API key and a couple of CLI commands.
 Furthermore, a developer can re-use some or all of the software in their own environment with minimal, or at least isolated modifications.

-## CNF Lab goals
+## CNF Testbed goals

-**The CNF Lab includes the following high-level goals:**
+**The CNF Testbed includes the following high-level goals:**

 - Comparing Virtual Network Functions (VNFs) vs. Cloud-native Network Functions (CNFs)
 - Providing easily reproducible test cases and use cases